sumayiar/capstone/README.md

 #  Cashvelo

-Cashvelo 💰🐈 Cashvelo is a budgeting application designed to help people build strong financial habits and take control of their money.
+Cashvelo 💰🐈 Cashvelo is a budgeting app designed to help people build strong financial habits and take control of their money.
 Our goal is to make budgeting simple, practical, and empowering so that anyone can stay on track with their financial goals.

 🚀 Features
 Smart Budgeting – Organize your money into categories that matter most.